 I'm a journalist with a career spanning 15 years, multiple continents and topics ranging from globalization to technology to conflict to politics.

-I spent four years of that time reporting in Afghanistan: embedding with U.S. forces, traveling out to remote villages and holding both the Afghan and American governments accountable.
+During four years reporting in Afghanistan, I embedded with U.S. forces, traveled out to remote villages and held both the Afghan and American governments accountable.
 In Africa, I covered everything from Ebola outbreaks, to technology startups, to issues with U.S. aid projects, to the inner workings of al-Shabaab and Boko Haram.

 In previous lives (ie - my 20s), I covered advertising, theater and financial markets out of New York.